 Can I become a foster carer if one of my own children has disabilities?

 You can apply to become a foster carer if one of your children has a disability.
-The fostering service that you apply to will want to discuss with you how you would balance to the needs of any children who are placed with you with the needs of your own child and what the impact could be on your own child of having other children in their home.
+The fostering service that you apply to will want to discuss with you how you would balance the needs of any children who are placed with you with those of your own child and what the impact of having other children in their home could be on your own child.

 Being a foster carer

 Fostering involves the whole family and will affect your children.
 The children of foster carers play a key role in the fostering household and should be included in all stages of the fostering process.
 It can be tough for children who find themselves sharing their parents with children who have led very different lives.
 However, many children also say that they have enjoyed their parents’ fostering and learnt a lot from it.